erwin1234777/genshin_public/README.md

 - Announcements command when genshin has new updates/blog posts
 - Added routes for farming mobs
 - Added routes for specific resources
+- Wish simulator
+- Resin reminder (reminds you when your resin is full)

 #### Tutorials/Important links